-The Company's activities expose it to political and economic uncertainty, e.g. Brexit and trade relations, which affects market and financial stability.
-This is managed by; regular risk assessments competed on macroeconomic impact on key business areas, e.g. Supply Chain, Tax and People.
+The Company's activities expose it to political and economic uncertainty, e.g. Covid and trade relations, which affects market and financial stability.
+This is managed by; regular risk assessments completed on macroeconomic impact on key business areas, e.g. Supply Chain, Tax and People.
 Authorised Economic Operator status in place for key freight providers and the implementation of a regional alternative dual-sourcing strategy for key suppliers.
-A Brexit policy has also been approved by the Board.